CodeBoyPhilo/Phi-Jupyter/README.md

 A backup of my personal configurations and utilities for jupyter lab.
 It gives you a pre-configured jupyter envrionment with nice defaults.

 > [!CAUTION]
 > This project, including this README file, is generated with Claude-Sonnet-4.5.
-Use as your own risk.
+Use at your own risk.

 > [!CAUTION]
 > Only tested on linux (NixOS).
 It may not work on your machine.